What are the next steps for implementing the program?

-Taxes will be collected beginning in December 2019 and revenue will be available as early as Spring 2020.
+Taxes will be collected beginning in December 2019 and revenue will be available late Spring 2020.

 When will a call for projects be issued and by whom?

-The District, on behalf of the Watershed Area Steering Committees, is expected to announce an initial call for projects in Summer 2019.
+The District, on behalf of the Watershed Area Steering Committees, announced the initial call for projects in Fall 2019.